You May Have Differing Views on What Makes a Good Leader

 4 Rising skills (resilience – how to rise after a fall)

-And what is courage?
+And What is Courage?

+Brene Brown invites us to look at courage by exploring some statements.
 I invite you to look carefully at them as they will apply to your personal life as well as to being a leader of any kind:

 - ‘We’re not having hard conversations’ – it’s tough to begin a hard conversation and have it thrown back at you, be misunderstood or unable to really find helpful language.
 It can feel easier to avoid the hard conversations.
 And then we never become skilled at expressing ourselves.
 It’s a frustrating circle.

-- ‘We choose our own comfort over courage’
+- ‘We choose our own comfort over courage’ – as it says on the tin

 - ‘Shame and blame are used instead of accountability’ – We can certainly recognize within politics and the media how shame and blame dominate over accountability.
 But is that something we’re also familiar with in our own day to day lives?
 I believe it is – you may have experienced it within your own workplace or family, but we’re reluctant to admit it.